Cardman/projects/README.md

 Pour le moment, des projets anciens non maintenus sont encore présents.

-This repository permits to store cards games (tarot, belote, president), a role player game of Pokemon type (with a new one called Aikifly for peole who know), an interpreter CDM, a songs player, an images coverter, a mini game Real Time Strategy (as demo).
+This repository permits to store cards games (tarot, belote, president), a role player game of Pokemon type (with a new one called Aikifly for peole who know), an interpreter CDM, a songs player, an image converter, a mini game Real Time Strategy (as demo).

 For now, old projects non maintained are still present.